monsieurluge/dotfiles/config/karabiner/README.md

 ├────────┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴─────────┤
 │   SHIFT   │  Z  │  X  │  C  │  V  │  B  │  N  │  M  │  ,  │  .  │  /  │   SHIFT    │
 ├─────┬─────┼─────┼─────┼─────┴─────┴─────┴─────┴─────┼─────┼─────┼─────┴────────────┤
-│ FN  │ CTL │ CMD │ OPT │                             │ OPT │ CMD │  arrows cluster  │
+│ FN  │ OPT │ CTL │ CMD │                             │ OPT │ CMD │  arrows cluster  │
 └─────┴─────┴─────┴─────┴─────────────────────────────┴─────┴─────┴──────────────────┘
 ```

-Default layout changes:
+Default layout changes, MacBook internal keyboard only:

- - CMD and OPT are swapped on each side
+ - CMD and OPT are swapped on the right side
+ - OPT and CTRL are swapped on the left side
  - BACKSLASH is replaced by DELETE
  - TAB is replaced by ESC
  - CAPS LOCK is replaced by TAB